leonardpin-br/typescript-extendscript-mysql-boilerplate/README.md

 even if PHP is not your primary focus.

 ## Why is it better than a script in a single file?
 This starter kit allows the development of a more powerfull tool.
-It will not only be a script, but a small application.
+Instead of creating a single script, the user of this kit will be able to create a small application.

 ## It includes
     1. Node.js (Net) socket server to act as a bridge between the client socket